 - show (boo1) Whether to plot the image or not. - plt\kwargs (dict) Keyword args passed to the plt.figure() method.
-Allows one to set things like figure size. - plot\analyzed\subimage(subimage: str = 'hu', delta: bool = True, show: bool = True) $\rightarrow$ plt.Figure | None Plot a specific component of the CBCT analysis.
+Allows one to set things like figure size.

+for a specific component of the CBCT and

 - subimage ({'hu', 'un', 'sp', 'lc', 'mtf', 'lin', 'prof'}) The subcomponent to plot.
 Values must contain one of the following letter combinations.
-E.g. linearity, linear, and lin will all draw the HU linearity values. - hu draws the HU linearity image. - un draws the HU uniformity image. - sp draws the Spatial Resolution image. - 1c draws the Low Contrast image (if applicable). - mtf draws the RMTF plot. - lin draws the HU linearity values.
-Used with delta. - prof draws the HU uniformity profiles. - delta (bool) Only for use with lin.
-Whether to plot the HU delta or actual values. - show (bool) Whether to actually show the plot.
+E.g. linearity, linear, and lin will all draw the HU linearity values.

+- hu draws the HU linearity image.

+- un draws the HU uniformity image.

+- sp draws the Spatial Resolution image.

+- 1c draws the Low Contrast image (if applicable).

+- mtf draws the RMTF plot.

+- lin draws the HU linearity values.
+Used with delta.

+- prof draws the HU uniformity profiles.